evandisoft/decjs/Readme.md

 More features and information is in `tutorial.html`.
 (The tutorial is in the source code.
 You can run it to verify the examples work.)

 This is still a work in progress.
 I'm certain that almost any conceivable feature could be implemented, but I'm not yet sure exactly what features are desired in practice, or how they should be structured.
+I will come back to this after I've created a few projects with it.